 - Outcomes screen at end of quiz

 Use the leaderboard to add an overview of responses to your questionnaire, so your respondents can see how their score compares to their peers or colleagues.

 A leaderboard looks like this:

-You'll find the Leaderboard option in the Extra Options tab in the Quiz options section.
-You can choose to show the leaderboard at the beginning or end of the questionnaire.
+You'll find the Leaderboard in the Extra Options tab at the Quiz options section.
+You can choose to show the leaderboard at the beginning or the end of the questionnaire.
 Also you can select if your leaderboard will display or not the scores.

 Add the quiz timer to limit the time your respondents will have to complete each question.
-This way you can ensure that the user will not have enough time to search the answers on the web!
-You'll find this feature in the Extra Options tab in the Quiz options section.
+This way you can ensure that the user will not have enough time to search the answers on the web.
+You'll find this feature in the Extra Options tab at the Quiz options section.

-Choose how many seconds you want to give for each question, whether to display the timer and which question to skip to when the timer has finished.
+Choose how many seconds you want to allow for each question, whether to display the timer or not and which question to skip to when the time is up.

-The score a respondent obtains is by default shown as a fraction, e.g.: 3/5.
-Show quiz score as a percentage so that the score will be shown as a percentage, e.g.: 60%.
-Find this in Quiz options in the Extra options tab.
+The score a respondent obtains is shown on your final screen by default as a fraction, e.g.: 3/5.
+You can select to Show quiz score as a percentage, e.g.: 60%.
+Find this in Quiz options at the Extra options tab.

 When you turn this question into a quiz question, you'll see a text box where you can explain the correct answer.